grig101/grig101.github.io/_pages/about.md

 Many industrial processes are monitored through tens to thousands of continuous and discrete sensors producing rich data traces at various timescales.
 The objective is to first perform a critical evaluation among conventional time series modelling algorithms e.g. multivariate SARIMA, against new machine learning and deep learning models e.g. recurrent and convolutional neural networks, for forecasting and anomaly detection tasks in typical industrial scenarios.
 Second, the viability of online inference for these types of models will be investigated through targeted case studies e.g. multilevel direct and indirect energy measurement in smart buildings and production facilities.

-* Large scale monitoring by means of distributed sensor networks *allocated*
+* Large scale monitoring by means of distributed sensor networks

 Distributed sensor networks involve large numbers of sensing, computing and communication nodes that collaborate for joint observation of interest areas.
 Embedded consensus algorithms allow improved operation through data reduction and better quality of information.
 The objective is to develop new methods for distributed sensing in large scale applications that increase network lifetime, resilience and robustness for critical tasks.
 Implementation and benchmarking will be handled both in simulation and on a dedicated test bed infrastructure in connection to predefined KPIs.